yunglechao/blog/_posts/2016-04-12-Decorates-in-Python.md

     # --ham--
     #<\______/>
     # ~salad~
+	{% endhighlight %}
 Now: to answer the question...
 As a conclusion, you can easily see how to answer the question:
+    {% highlight python %}
     # The decorator to make it bold
     def makebold(fn):
     # The new function the decorator returns